tomasdoh/acebook-floppy-disk/README.md

 ## Getting started

 First, clone this repository.
-Then type the following commands in your Shell:
+Then type the following commands into your shell:

 ```bash
 > bundle install